Improved invariant polytope algorithm and applications: Introduction and notation

 which holds for any $k\in\NN$.
 For a product $A_{j_k}\cdots A_{j_1}$ we say the number $\rho\left( A_{j_k}\cdots A_{j_1}\right)^{1/k}$ is its \emph{normalized spectral radius}.
 Equation~\eqref{equ_bound_jsr} tells us that the normalized spectral radius of every product is a valid lower bound for the $\JSR$, on the contrary, one has to compute the norms of all products of a fixed length $k\in\NN$ to obtain a valid upper bound.

 If there exists a product $\Pi=A_{j_n}\cdots A_{j_1}$, $A_j\in\mathcal{A}$, such that $\rho(\Pi)^{1/n}=\JSR(\mathcal{A})$, we call the product a \emph{spectral maximizing product (s.m.p.)}.
-Not all sets of matrices posses an s.m.p.~\cite{HMST11}, or in other words, there exist sets of matrices such that the normalized spectral radius of every finite product is strictly less than the $\JSR$.
+It has been shown that there exist sets of matrices such that the normalized spectral radius of every finite product is strictly less than the $\JSR$~\cite{HMST11}.
+In other words, not all sets of matrices posses an s.m.p..
 It is an open question whether pairs of binary matrices always posses an s.m.p.~\cite{BJ08}.